electricbookworks/ebw-training/must-have-tech-skills/text/02-connecting-humans-and-machines.md

 Let's say we're writing an article containing a case study.
 The case study is made of content and design:

-- **Content**: the heading and the story and maybe a picture.
+- **Content**: the text of the heading and the story and maybe a photo.
-- **Design**: a surrounding box, a font change from the main text, the way the box sits to the right of the main text.
+- **Design**: a surrounding box, a font change from the main text, the way the image sits to the right of the main text.

-In a different context, say on a small phone, we might use a completely different design that saves space and requires less processing power: a background colour rather than a box, the same font as the main text, and the box will come after the main text in a single column.
+In a different context, say on a small phone, we might use a completely different design that saves space and requires less processing power: a background colour rather than a box, the same font as the main text, and the image might come after the main text in a single column.

 The idea here is that:

-- **Content** is determined entirely by its creator, and it doesn't change.
+- **content** is determined entirely by its creator, and it doesn't change
-- **Design** is guided by its creator, but ultimately determined by to the user and their viewport.
-It is format- and context-based.
+- **design** is guided by its creator, but ultimately determined by the user and their viewport.
+It is format- and context-dependent.

 In digital production, then, we aim to create:

-- One master version of all content.
+- one master version of all content (text and images)
-- Any number of design stylesheets for different formats and contexts.
+- any number of designs for different formats and contexts.

 **One master version of content** is especially important, because we *never* want to be maintaining the same content in more than one place.

 What does separating content and design mean for day-to-day editing?
 Here are some examples:

 1. **Be on the lookout for subtle mixing up of content and design.** For instance, referring to the colours in a graph is risky: what if that graph appears on a black-and-white ereader?
 What if a reader is using a high-contrast display that changes the colours for readability?
 What if your reader is blind, and having a computer read the text to them?
 2. **Avoid using design features for semantic purposes.** For instance, in a textbook don't write 'learn the words in bold', because in some viewports those words might appear italic, or pink, or highlighted instead.
-Rather say 'learn the words emphasised *like this*', and tag the phrase in the same way you'd tag a word to learn.
+Rather say 'learn the words emphasised *like this*', and tag the phrase `like this` in the same way you'd tag the emphasised words.
 3. **Avoid 'positioning' phrases.** like 'see above' and 'the figure on the right'.

 ## Basic HTML and CSS

 Anyone who worked in publishing twenty years ago remembers marking up text for layout: adding tags like `[start box]` and `[end box]` and inserting instructions for design like `[pullquote]` or `[smallcaps]`.

-In well-organised teams, we standardised those tags so that typesetting would be fast and hopefully error-free.
+In well-organised teams back then, we standardised those tags so that typesetting would be fast and hopefully error-free.
 With a standardised language for markup in a team, it was not unusual for a book to be final at the third round of page proofs.
+(Later, MS Word's poor interface for styles would ruin that and set us back decades!)

-While we were doing that, around the world people were doing the same thing for web pages.
-Though, rather than marking up content for typesetters, they were marking up content for web browsers: machines that would 'typeset' on the fly, on screen, on a user's computer.
+While we were adding tags in manuscripts, around the world people were doing the same thing for web pages.
+Though, rather than marking up content for typesetters, they were marking up content for web browsers: machines that would 'typeset' on the fly: laying out text and images on a user's computer screen.

-There were many attempts to create markup languages.
-The technique that really caught on used labels in angle-brackets, like `<blockquote>`.
-A team could create and extend its own markup language for any kind of content.
+A particular set of tags and the logic behind them forms a 'markup language', and there have been many attempts to standardise markup languages.
+One technique that caught on used labels in angle-brackets, like `<blockquote>`.
 This technique became known as 'extensible markup language', or XML for short.
+Following some basic rules, any team could create and extend its own markup language for any kind of content.

 There are probably tens of thousands of markup languages created using the XML technique.
 The most popular by far is HTML, which stands for 'hypertext markup language'.
-Almost every web page you visit is delivered to your computer in HTML.
-Your web browser reads the HTML and 'typesets' the page for you automatically.
+Almost every web page you visit is delivered to your web browser as HTML.
+Your browser reads the HTML and 'typesets' the page for you automatically.

 If well constructed, that HTML markup lets browsers lay out the same content differently, but readably, on an infinite number of viewport shapes and sizes, including printable pages.

-To work with digital content, you have to know at least basic HTML.
+To work with digital content, you have to know some basic HTML.

 ### Elements